 This history course covers the period from 1914 to the present day.
 The geography portion of the course focuses on France and the European Union.
 Students are asked to think critically when analyzing documents.
 They are expected to write a page-long essay using their personal knowledge as well as information presented in a variety of documents.
 The civics education portion of the course exposes students to questions related to citizenship as they study current events in today’s world.
 This course is taught in French.

 French 9 Literature and Composition Honors

-Students reinforce and deepen their linguistic French competencies.
-The course covers a variety of literary genres and different texts, emphasizing self-expression, the ability to argue, science fiction and media literacy.
-The course allows students to make connections with other subjects through artistic, historical and philosophical questioning.
+This is also the final year for students to prepare for the oral and written French national exam, le Brevet National des Collèges.
+Students reinforce and deepen their language skills.
+The course covers a variety of literary genres and different texts, emphasizing self-expression, the ability to argue, science fiction, and media literacy.
+The course allows students to make connections with other subjects through artistic, historical, and philosophical questioning.
 This French course is taught at a native level.

 Students in this course are expected to expand their grammar, including verbs in the indicative and subjunctive forms, passive and active voice, and complex sentences, to gain a better understanding of the language.
 They also learn the history of Germany from 1933 to 1990.